hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 ---

 ### Resources
-(include any links/books/readings to be used during this unit)

 * [How to Teach A.I.: Why All Students Need to Start Learning About Artificial Intelligence](https://www.weareteachers.com/how-to-teach-ai/)
 * [Code.Org's A.I. for Oceans Module](https://code.org/oceans)